Meänkieli grammar: Consonant gradiation

 A notable difference from standard Finnish is the absence of d in consonant gradiation, for example the Meänkieli alternation of t - ∅ is instead t - d in standard Finnish, so the Meänkieli example of 'katu - kaula' becomes 'katu - kadulla' in standard Finnish.

+In the Torne Valley dialects, the Finnish d is almost always replaced by ∅, causing forms such as paan 'of the cauldron', which in Finnish would be padan'.